zephir-lang/zephir-docs/en/optimizations.md

 - Only PHP methods allowed to be replaced (eg. we can't do this for Phalcon's methods)
 - Closures such as (`__invoke`) and `__construct` are not supported
 - The number of required parameters must exactly match the number of actual parameters
-- Does not work for ZendEngine2
+- Does not work for ZendEngine2 (PHP 5.6)

 <a name='local-context-pass'></a>
 ## local-context-pass